Stuck at home or run out of options of things to do besides a walk? This post has you covered with fun things to do

 7. Pick up a New Book

 This is probably something you’ve already done!
-If you’re a young adult like me, and just finished a school year, or even if you’ve been slammed with work and need to wind down in the evenings, a new book is such a treat.
-You likely have more time than ever to start reading for fun.
-It’s been a LONG time since I’ve read!
+If you’ve been slammed with work and need to wind down in the evenings, a new book is such a treat.
+It’s been a LONG time since I’ve read for fun!
 I especially like audiobooks.
 I listen to them on drives and on walks.
-Goodness knows how many walks I’ve taken this spring!
 I’ve been given a recommendation to start this podcast, too.
 You can see what Teri is reading here.
 It would also be super fun to start a virtual book club on video chat!
 And if you have kids around, read aloud to them!

 8. Do some much-needed chores